 Article on "North America" for the Concise Dictionary on Ancient Slavery (CD Rom - Mainz, 2006)

-" 'Our American Way of Living': Defining the American Character on the eve of World war II"
+‘ 'Our American Way of Living': Lucy Richardson Milligan and American Radio on the eve of World War II’ submitted to Media History

 Future research plans include a study of Savannah in 1820.